-- 15000/35000.
-Intermediate Playwriting. (=ISHU 26600) PQ: Consent of instructor.
-For course description, see Interdisciplinary Studies in the Humanities (TAPS).
-B. O'Reilly, Autumn; G. Allen, Winter. - 22100/42100.
+22100/42100.
 Advanced Fiction Workshop.
 PQ: Consent of instructor.
 In this course, students' own writings are the primary texts for analyzing and developing the elements that constitute fiction.
 Outside readings illuminate particular issues related to students' work.
-Autumn, Spring. - 23100/44100.
+Autumn, Winter, Spring.

+23100/43100.
 Advanced Poetry Workshop.
 PQ: Consent of instructor and prior experience with poetry writing.
 The principal texts for this workshop consist of the students' own writings.
 Participation in discussions required.
-S. Reddy.
-Spring. - 27100/47100.
-Advanced Television Writing: Creating the Situation Comedy. (=ISHU 27313) PQ: Consent of instructor based on writing sample and application.
-For course description, see Interdisciplinary Studies in the Humanities (TAPS).
-Attendance at each class section and classroom participation required.
-E. Ferrara.
-Winter. - 27101/47101.
-Beginning Screenwriting. (=ISHU 27311) For course description, see Interdisciplinary Studies in the Humanities (TAPS).
+Autumn, Spring.

+27101/47101.
+Beginning Screenwriting. (=TAPS 27311) This course introduces the basic elements of a literate screenplay, including format, exposition, characterization, dialog, voice-over, adaptation, and the vagaries of the three-act structure.
+Weekly meetings include a brief lecture period, screenings of scenes from selected films, extended discussion, and assorted readings of class assignments.
+Because this is primarily a writing class, students write a four- to five-page weekly assignment related to the script topic of the week.
 J. Petrakis.
+Autumn, Winter.

-Autumn, Winter. - 27102/47102.
-Advanced Television Writing: W.R.I.T.E.
-(Writers' Room Immersion Training Experiment). (=ISHU 27315) PQ: ISHU 27313 or consent of instructor based on writing sample.
-Enrollment limited.
-For course description, see Interdisciplinary Studies in the Humanities (TAPS).
-Attendance at each class section and classroom participation required.
-E. Ferrara.
-Spring. - 27103/47103.
-Advanced Screenwriting. (=ISHU 27314) PQ: ISHU 27311 and consent of instructor based on eight-page writing sample in screenplay format.
+27103/47103.
+Advanced Screenwriting. (=TAPS 27314) PQ: TAPS 27311 and consent of instructor based on eight-page writing sample in screenplay format.
 Class limited to eight students.
-For course description, see Interdisciplinary Studies in the Humanities (TAPS).
+This course requires students to complete the first draft of a feature-length screenplay (at least ninety pages), based on an original idea brought to the first or second class.
+No adaptations or partially completed scripts are allowed.
+Weekly class sessions include reading of script pages and critique by classmates and instructor.
 J. Petrakis.
+Winter, Spring.

-Spring. - 27104/47104.
-Solo Performance: Biography. (=ISHU 27305) PQ: Consent of instructor.
-For course description, see Interdisciplinary Studies in the Humanities (TAPS).
-J. Thebus.
-Winter. - 27105/47105.
-Theater and Performance Studies Colloquium. (=ISHU 29800) PQ: Consent of Director of Undergraduate Studies and Chair of Theater and Performance Studies Option.
-Required of fourth-year TAPS majors.
-Creative Writing or MAPH students preparing theses for performance may participate with consent from their home department and the Director of Undergraduate Studies.
+27105/47105.
+Theater and Performance Studies Colloquium. (=TAPS 29800) PQ: Consent of Director of Undergraduate Studies and Chair of Theater and Performance Studies Option.
+Required of fourth-year students who are majoring in TAPS.
+Creative Writing or MAPH students who are preparing theses for performance may participate with consent from their home department and the Director of Undergraduate Studies.
 Students participate in both Autumn and Winter Quarters, but only register once.
 Autumn, Winter.

 29200/49200.
 Thesis Seminar: Fiction.
-PQ: Open to students working on B.A. and M.A. theses in fiction with consent of instructor.
+PQ: Open only to students who are working on B.A. and M.A. theses in fiction with consent of instructor.
 This course focuses on the extended development necessary for the completion of longer material, specifically the creative thesis.
 Students should already have a body of work in process (this can be in different stages) and be prepared to discuss their plans for their final manuscript in lieu of a formal proposal.
 Intense peer reading, critiquing, and editing is required.
 Winter.